B A R E L Y B A D W E B S I T E

 0.0254 = meters in 1 inch

-(In case you're wondering what the exact reciprocal of 0.0254 is, which is the number of inches in a meter, the answer can be calculated by dividing 5,000 by 127, the quotient of which is 39.370078740157480314960629921259842519685039, where the 42-digit decimal portion repeats.
-In case you're wondering, it's not really true that that the inch is defined that way as it is that the yard is defined as exactly 0.9144 meters and that the inch is defined as 1/36th of a yard, but 0.9144 divided by 36 is still exactly 0.0254 meters to the inch.)
+where the entire 42-digit decimal portion repeats.
+In case you're wondering, it's not really true that the inch is defined that way as it is that the yard is defined as exactly 0.9144 meters and that the inch is defined as exactly 1/36th of a yard, but 0.9144 divided by 36 still means there are exactly 25.4 millimeters to the inch.)

-So, multiply the number of meters in an inch by the number of inches in a statute mile.
+So, first multiply the number of meters in an inch by the number of inches in a statute mile.
 The number of inches in a statute mile is 12 inches per foot times 5,280 feet per mile (or exactly 63,360 inches).

 0.0254 * 63,360 = meters in 1 statute mile